 Teacher: Gary Kraftsow

-Recordings will be available until August 15, 2022
+Recordings will be available to participants until the end of 2023.

 Meditation is an ancient practice, found in all world religious traditions, linking the hearts and minds of practitioners to sources of guidance, inspiration, and/or the Divine.

 Dysfunctional patterns at the level of thought, feeling, and behavior create attachment, identification, conflict, and distraction, and are obstacles to finding the peace of that deep connection.
 The Ancient Yogi-s recognized that the root of these dysfunctional patterns is the conditioned mind.
 They developed the science of meditation to understand, transform, and ultimately master the mind.
 Mastering the mind, according to the Ancients, is the path to Self- or God-realization, fulfillment, and ultimate liberation.

 Scientific and medical research is now demonstrating the incredible health benefits of meditation for the brain and physiology.
 When undertaken with sincerity and intention, a Yoga meditation practice can help us transform our dysfunctional patterns so that we may:

 - Understand the mind-body connection and gain the ability to influence and regulate autonomic functions.